MicrosoftDocs/OData-docs/Odata-docs/client/v7/querying-odata-service.md

 var person = context.People.Where(c => c.UserName == "russellwhyte").Single();
 ```
 Note that `First()` will return one object, even if the lambda expression matches multiple objects.
-`Single()` always return one object and will throw an exception if the lambda expression matches multiple results.
+`Single()` always return one object and will throw an exception if the lambda expression matches multiple objects.

 or use the `ByKey()` API: